Overview

 Leveraged Trading

 Securities can be traded on a leveraged or margined basis.
-Accordingly, a relatively small price movement
+Accordingly, a relatively small price

-improve the return on invested capital, it also could increase any adverse impact to which the investment
+leverage can substantially improve the return on invested capital, it also could increase any adverse

-portfolio can be subject.
+impact to which the investment portfolio can be subject.

 Short Selling

-Short sales strategies can be used in which a security not owned will be sold in the hope of purchasing the
+Short sales strategies can be used in which a security not owned will be sold in the hope of

-same security later at a lower price.
-A loss will be incurred because of a short sale if the price of the security
+purchasing the same security later at a lower price.
+A loss will be incurred because of a short sale if

-increases between the date of the short sale and the date when the position is covered (i.e., purchases the
+the price of the security increases between the date of the short sale and the date when the position

-security to replace the borrowed security).
-A gain will be realized if the security declines in price between
+is covered (i.e., purchases the security to replace the borrowed security).
+A gain will be realized if

-these dates.
-A short sale involves the theoretically unlimited risk of an increase in the market price of the
+risk of an increase in the market price of the security.

 Exchange Traded Fund Risks

 ETF shareholders are subject to risks like those of holders of other portfolios, such as mutual funds.
-In

-prospectus.
+relevant prospectus.
 Risks can include the following:

-• The general value of securities held can decline, thus adversely affecting the value of an ETF that
+• The general value of securities held can decline, thus adversely affecting the value of an

-• For ETFs for which the stated investment objective is to track a particular industry or asset sector,
+• For ETFs for which the stated investment objective is to track a particular industry or asset

-the fund could be adversely affected by the performance of that specific industry or sector.
+sector, the fund could be adversely affected by the performance of that specific industry or

-• Fund holdings of international investments can involve the risk of capital loss from unfavorable
+• Fund holdings of international investments can involve the risk of capital loss from

-economic or political instability in other nations.
+accounting principles, or economic or political instability in other nations.

-• Although ETFs are designed to provide investment results that generally correspond to the price and
+• Although ETFs are designed to provide investment results that generally correspond to the

-replicate that performance because of trust expenses and other factors.
-This is sometimes referred to
+able to exactly replicate that performance because of trust expenses and other factors.
+This

-as "tracking error."
+is sometimes referred to as "tracking error."

 Risk of Investing in Funds